It doesn’t matter if you’ve a MacBook Pro, MacBook Air or iMac.

-Time Machine is found inside that folder.
+And look for Time Machine inside that folder.

-Along the right hand side of your screen is your Time Line.
 This Time Line shows you the dates and times of your backups as you move your cursor along it.

-The bottom right corner is Now.
+The bottom right corner is today – Now.

 You can click anywhere along up the right hand side of your Time Machine Window to find the date of the backup you want.

-You can navigate just as you would using a finder window on your normal desktop, and find the folder.
+You can navigate just as you would using a finder window on your normal desktop.
+Find the folder.